-And so the formula has given us the notes in an A major chord: A, C# and E.
+The formula has given us the notes in an A major chord: A, C#, and E.

 Minor chords also have 3 notes, a root, third and fifth.
-The formula for minor chords is very slightly different to major chords:
+The formula for minor chords is very slightly different from major chords:

 (Root + 3 semitones + 4 semitones).

 Now let’s work out an A minor chord (Am) using the formula:

 Again, put your thumb on the root note (for Am, the root is A).